OLeandroRodrigues/OLeandroRodrigues/README.md

  Out of tech world, I am keen on gastronomy 😋 and books 📚.
 Besides which, I do love practise sport 🏃🏻 to keep my body and mind strentgh. 💪😄

+ I use this github to share my studies and discoveries in the field of Artificial Intelligence Engineering.

  Cheers, Leandro :)

 <!--